Skip to content

 11.2.
 There will be exceptions, including where:

-11.2.1. the proposed contractual variation removes or significantly reduces any financial difficulties of the employer; or
+11.2.1. the proposed contractual variation removes or significantly reduces any financial difficulties of the employer which were likely to affect their viability; and

 11.2.2. the employer could not reasonably have avoided the need to make the variation.

-11.3.
-It is going to be extremely difficult for employers to force through any changes to terms and conditions where the employees will not agree to them.
+11.4.
+It is going to be extremely difficult for employers to force through any changes to key terms and conditions where the employees will not agree to them.
 It is only going to be possible in extreme circumstances where the employer is at risk of collapse.
-It is unclear when these changes will come into force but it is unlikely to be before 2026.